NickWaldock/the-woodshed-api/README.md

 	<tr>
 		<td>Updating a Comment Instance</td>
 		<td>/comments/72</td>
-		<td>When authenticated, sending a POST request to this endpoint will result in a comment instance with the same id being updated</td>
+		<td>When authenticated, sending a PUT request to this endpoint will result in a comment instance with the same id being updated</td>
 		<td>PASS</td>
 		<td><image src="readme-files/testing/comment-update.png"></image></td>
 	</tr>